weiserlab/ambuj/cs4222_project.md

 * Logic for tranferring light sensor readings
 * Creativity of solution

+### Submission Instructions

-**Submission instructions:**  Submit a single zip file named group-number-project.zip to CANVAS with following files:
+Submit a single zip file named group-number-project.zip to CANVAS with following files:

 1. A single pdf file (report.pdf)